devfile/devfile-web/libs/docs/src/docs/2.2.0/quickstart-che.md

     ```

 5. Create a devfile with the filename `.devfile.yaml`.
 The devfile should be populated with content similar to the following
-    - The `schemaVersion` of the devfile should be left to what Eclipse Che supports
+    - The `schemaVersion` of the devfile can to set to the desired devfile specification version to use
+        - It is recommended to use the latest release, currently `2.2.0`
     - The `metadata.name` field is the name of the workspace for the project

         ```yaml {% filename=".devfile.yaml" %}